Dev-Malik/ShortestPF-visualizer/README.md

 The Path Length and the Time Taken is shown at the end of execution of algorithm, along with the animations and Shortest Path.
 <br>
 <br>
-User can always refer to the Instructions provided! :)
+User can always refer to the Instructions provided.